splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/08-variable.md

 ---
 title: "Variable"
-type: "content"
-date: 2023-08-07 16:45:00
-draft: false
-description: "..."
 ---

-## Concept

-A Variable is a **container** into which you can store a value, which can then be retrieved later.
-The Variable allows you to store values you want to work with in your program, you store values in the variable so that you can read them back later.
-The variable's themselves are either a [Global Variable](../15-global-variable), [Local Variable](../14-local-variable), or [Parameter](../16-parameter).
+While fixed values are useful, to make programs dynamic you need to be able to work with values that change.

+A **variable** is a **building block** you can use to store a value that you can change and read as the program runs.
+You can picture a variable as a **container** into which you store a value and retrieve it later.

 <a id="FigureVariable"></a>